Are you a photographer that is looking for a mentor?

 There is a ton to learn; programs to master, clients to please, admin work to get done, edits that never seem to end, … the list goes on, and on.

 Lucky for you, I have spent over nine years building a profitable business.
-It has been my own experience of returning to college, travelling for workshops, hiring mentors and endless self teaching that leaves me with so much to share with you.
+It has been my own experience of returning to college, traveling for workshops, hiring mentors and endless self teaching that leaves me with so much to share with you.

 My mentoring sessions are customized to focus on exactly the areas of your business you need to get better at.
 You simply choose what we focus on and I’ll prepare the session ahead of time to maximize our time together!